mgaudin/Hy2roresO/docs/dev-docs/approach_strategy.rst

 The plugin detects the sources and sinks of the network.
 The user does not have to indicate them to the algorithm.

 A source is a node that has no incoming edges.
 The outgoing edges of the sources are stored into a list that is passed as an argument to the method which implements orders computation.
-The initialize the iterative process of orders computation.
+They initialize the iterative process of orders computation.

 A sink is a node that has no outgoing edges.
 Their detection is not useful to the Hy2roresO algorithm.